effectfully/inference-in-agda/UnificationInAgda.lagda.md

           (suc n) -> n
 ```

 even though Agda really could figure out that if `zero` is returned from one of the branches, then the type of the result is `ℕ`, and since `n` is returned from the other branch and pattern matching is non-dependent, `n` must have the same type.
-Not sure if it's a deficiency in the type checker or I don't get something.
+See [#2834](https://github.com/agda/agda/issues/2834) for why Agda doesn't attempt to be clever here.

 There's a funny syntactical way to tell Agda that a function is non-dependent: just do not bind a variable at the type level.
 This type checks: